Guide

 Key features:

-• Four account options: Multiple business checking accounts to choose from
+• Four account options: Choose from multiple business checking accounts based on transaction volume

-• Mobile banking app: Dedicated business banking application
+• Mobile banking app: Manage accounts through a dedicated business banking application

 Wells Fargo